 Agriculture has been a part of Eric McPhail’s life for as long as he can remember.
 Still engrained in his memories are life as a five year old feeding cows with his dad in the early mornings.
 This adoration for the land, animals and their well-being directed his education (Masters in Animal Nutrition), profession (Agricultural Agent with Colorado State University Extension), and lifestyle.
 Eric’s wife and two young boys helped him decide to move to Gunnison for his profession, and have since made a dedicated commitment to this community.
 Eric is passionate about people knowing where their food comes from and loves to help farmers and ranchers connect with their communities through local food consumption.

-Beth Coop has a masters degree in Agriculture Education (CSU) and has been happily living in Gunnison with her husband, two little boys, and dog for seven years.
+Beth Coop has a masters degree in Agriculture Education (CSU) and has been happily living in Gunnison with her husband, two little boys, and dog for nearly a decade.
 She joined the GFM as a board member in 2009 and has since then taken on the role of market manager.
 Good quality, local, organic food is central to her survival; her kitchen is well stocked with all sorts of home-canned fruits, pickled vegetables, vegetable ferments, and homemade miso.
 Beth also loves to teach, she teaches food-related classes for WSCU Extended Studies and garden based agricultual education programs for kids.
 She currently works for the Center for Adult Family Education teaching English.
 In her spare time she can be found out in the garden, floating a river, trail running or playing at the park with her family.

 Abbey Kuhns has lived in Gunnison since 2007, and has been loving every minute of it.
 In addition to many seasonal and odd jobs, she has been an educator at Western State Colorado University, Gunnison Middle School and Gunnison Elementary School.
 Abbey loves biking, hiking, camping, skiing, snowboarding, gardening, cooking, and shopping at the Gunnison Farmers Market.
 In addition to the Farmers Market Board, Abbey enjoys giving back to the community through her work with Gunnison Valley Mentors.